 The sugar is a cyclic five-carbon structure.
 It contains a hydroxyl group attached to 2'-carbon atom and called as ribose in RNA.
 In DNA, the sugar lacks oxygen atom and hence called deoxyribose.
-This minor chemical difference is recognized by all the cellular enzymes that interact with DNA or RNA, thus yielding specific functions for each nucleic acid.
-Further, the additional oxygen atom in the RNA nucleotide makes it more reactive and less chemically stable than DNA.
+This minor chemical difference is recognized by all the cellular enzymes that interact with DNA or RNA, thus yielding specific functions each nucleic acid.
+Further, for the in the RNA additional oxygen atom nucleotide makes it more reactive and less chemically stable than DNA.